TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/DesignTemplate/Index.rst

 TypoScript as shown in section :ref:`file-setup-typoscript`).
 The CSS file :file:`website.css` implements the custom styles used for the website.
 Same as the JavaScript file :file:`website.js`, which contains custom JavaScript code.
-The only file inside the :file:`image/` directory is a simple logo as a PNG image.
+The only file inside the :file:`images/` directory is a simple logo.
 Let's assume this is a square image of 100px width by 100px height.

 Another file we can ignore is the jQuery library :file:`jquery-3.2.1.min.js` in the :file:`js/` directory.
 Due to the fact that there is a better way to